cgplab/covidapp/README.md

 ## Citation

 The manuscript describing the study and the models is currently under revision.
-Preprint will be availabe soon.
+The preprint is available at https://www.medrxiv.org/content/10.1101/2021.01.08.20249041v1.